Living In Kansas City

 Multiple area lakes offer summer opportunities for boating, sailing and skiing.
 The Missouri River serves as a base for multiple river boat casinos moored within city limits.
 In addition to being a gambler’s paradise, they house a variety of restaurants and concert venues.

 Other concerts, plays and Broadway style shows are available through multiple theaters and stages.
 The Midland and The Folly Theaters both feature early 1900’s architecture.
 The Midland caters to the concert scene, while The Folly is geared more toward the fine arts.
 The Coterie Theater is specifically oriented to families and young audiences and is nationally rated as one of the top 5 theaters in this category.
-Outdoor summertime productions are offered at the Starlight Theater and The Capital Federal Park at Sandstone.
+Outdoor summertime productions are offered at the Starlight Theater and Providence Medical Center Amphitheater at Sandstone.

 Kansas City’s past meets with its present each October during the American Royal horse show and rodeo.
 Originally a small livestock show, the event has grown to include a horse and livestock show, professional and youth rodeo, entertainment events with some of country music’s top performers and a top-ranked barbecue contest.